APPLICATIONS OPEN FOR 2019 GOLF SEASON! All applications must apply by March 1, 2019

 The MGA will be hiring 3 summer Interns

 The MGA was established in 1905.
-With 8900 members and 198 member clubs it is our mission promote the best interests and true spirit of the game of golf throughout the State of Missouri.
+With over 9000 members and 198 member clubs it is our mission promote the best interests and true spirit of the game of golf throughout the State of Missouri.

 Position 3 month paid Boatwright Internship (Mid May – Mid August)